 On Sunday, Arizona batters were able to double up the hits, getting a season high 12 but couldn’t capitalize going 2 for 12 with runners in scoring position and 1 for 7 when runners were on third base.

-“Twelve hits will play, twelve hits will play a lot better if they are strung together in a line.”
-Sylvester added “We are taking better approaches at bat to at bat.”
+“Twelve hits will play a lot better if they are strung together in a line.”
+Sylvester said “We are taking better approaches at bat to at bat.”

 Tony Lira leads the way

-Redshirt freshman Tony Lira went 2 for 4 and hit his first career home run a 452 foot banger to deep center in the fifth inning in Sunday’s loss to UConn.
+Redshirt freshman Tony Lira went 2 for 4 and hit his first career home run a 452-foot banger to deep center in the fifth inning.

 Lira has a team high .382 batting average.